Ivy-Apps/ivy-wallet/docs/architecture/ADR#7 Modules Structure v1 (WIP).md

 ### :core:persistence

 Ivy Wallet's local persistence - `Room DB` and `Datastore`.
 Designed to be used only by `:core:domain` and not features.

 ### :core:ui

 UI data models and components for visualing domain data.

+## :exchange-rates

+Provides latest exchange rates.

 ## :design-system